 After scrutinising the different restaurants in Covent Garden listed on Bookatable, I eventually decided upon Native in Neal’s Yard, Covent Garden.
 It seems I have good taste, as just a few days ago, it was named as one of Time Out magazine’s Top 100 restaurants in London.

 With a focus on wild food and minimal waste, Native was opened early last year by husband-and-wife, Ivan and Imogen.
 After working at River Cottage HQ, Head Chef Ivan was inspired to open his own restaurant serving sustainable food.
 With Imogen’s experience of running her family falconry business, it made sense to place somewhat of an emphasis on game.
+As far as restaurants in Covent Garden go, it’s certainly a unique concept.

 The seasonal set menu focuses on quintessential British dishes crafted using honest, natural and in some cases, slightly unusual or unheard of, locally sourced ingredients.
 Many of the ingredients are foraged by hand and besides using them to concoct delicious courses for the menu, the chefs use them to create their own bespoke ingredients, like vodka and rapeseed oil.